 The table provides an overview of the different treatments in our experiment.
-Cost-per-unit info: whether information about the cost per unit of the charitable good is provided.
-Unit frame: whether the ask is framed in terms of physical units (instead of money).
-Donation grid: whether the choice set is restricted to full units of the charitable good.
-Unit size: whether one physical unit is a one-month ration of nutritional paste (large) or a one-day ration of nutritional paste (small).
+Info: whether information about the cost per unit of the charitable good is provided.
+Frame: whether the ask is framed in terms of physical units (instead of money).
+Grid: whether the choice set is restricted to full units of the charitable good.
+Unit size: whether one physical unit is a oneday ration of nutritional paste (small) or a one-month ration of nutritional paste (large).

-plemented for both unit sizes.
+Panel B of Table 1 is made up of four treatments representing two intermediate schemes implemented for both unit sizes.
 These intermediate schemes allow us to investigate how the three features (cost-per-unit information, unit frame, donation grid) drive differences between money and unit donation schemes.
 These features are successively introduced to enable a decomposition of the total differential between the money and the unit donation scheme into a sequence of incremental effects.
 The first step is to add information about the cost per unit to a money donation scheme (Info).
-This means adding the information paragraph on cost per unit (see Appendix Figure A.8 and Appendix Figure A.9 for the detailed wording).
+This means adding the information paragraph on cost per unit (see Appendix Figure A.10 and Appendix Figure A.9 for the detailed wording).
 Providing cost-per-unit information is the natural first step: Its presence is a prerequisite for the unit frame and sets the stage for the donation grid.

 The second step is to also add a unit frame with perfectly divisible units, i.e., without a donation grid (Info & Frame): With an information paragraph present, the ask paragraph of the money donation treatment is now replaced with that of the unit donation treatment.
-In addition, the procedural paragraph is adjusted accordingly, but makes explicit that giving fractions of units is possible (see Appendix Figure A.10 and Appendix Figure A.11 for the exact wording).
+In addition, the procedural paragraph is adjusted accordingly, but makes explicit that giving fractions of units is possible (see Appendix Figure A.12 and Appendix Figure A.11 for the exact wording).

-Together with the pure treatments from Panel A, the intermediate treatments from Panel B help identify the impact of each of the three features by successively moving from a pure money donation scheme to a pure unit donation scheme.6
+Together with the pure treatments from Panel A, the intermediate treatments from Panel B help identify the impact of each of the three features by successively moving from a pure money donation scheme to a pure unit donation scheme: Moving from the treatment Money Donation to the treatment Info - Small (Info - Large) introduces information on the cost per unit, moving from there to the treatment Info & Frame - Small (Info & Frame - Large) adds the framing of the donation in physical units, and the final step to the treatment Unit Donation - Small (Unit Donation - Large) imposes the donation grid.8